Skip to main content

 Break

-[Short Talk] Simple Tools, Big Change: Maximizing Your System’s Power for Understanding Impact
+[Short Talk] Simple Tools, Big Change: Maximizing Your System’s Power for Collecting Impact

 Short talks are given twice with a 15-min break in between.